 Eileen J. O'Connor

-Lee O’Connor is a partner in Pillsbury’s Washington, DC office, and leader of the law firm's federal tax controversy and tax policy group.
+Lee O’Connor is a partner in the law firm’s federal tax controversy and tax policy group and located in the Washington, DC office.
 Ms. O’Connor represents clients in civil and criminal federal tax investigations, and in disputes with other government agencies, and formulates and advises on regulatory and legislative solutions to government disputes.
 She has presented oral arguments in the United States Supreme Court and in the United States Courts of Appeals.